 Recall the trait question: Why do zebras have stripes?
 Devitt (2008, 352ff.) argues that explanations that merely cite relations are insufficient to explain the traits typically found among zebras.
 We must cite intrinsic properties as well, and such properties are essential intrinsic properties of zebras.
 Devitt is right that we need to cite more than relations to explain why zebras have stripes.
 Generally, to explain the occurrence of a homologue, such as stripes in zebras, we need to cite both relations among organisms and intrinsic factors within organisms.
 More precisely, embryonic zebras have developmental mechanisms that cause zebras to have stripes.
 These mechanisms are intrinsic features of embryonic zebras.
 But those developmental mechanisms must be passed down from parent to offspring, via genealogical relations.
 So a robust explanation of why zebras have stripes cites both the relations and intrinsic properties that cause stripes.

 Given the observation that we should cite both genealogy and developmental mechanisms to understand why zebras have stripes, should we infer, as Devitt does, that the taxon Zebra has an intrinsic essence?
-Some argue ‘no’ (Ereshefsky forthcoming a).
+Some argue ‘no’ (Ereshefsky 2010a).
 Biologists explain the characters of organisms by citing other characters, without the added metaphysical claim that a character cited in an explanans is essential for membership in a taxon.
 Consider how a biologist explains the occurrence of stripes in a zebra.
 In its embryonic state, a zebra has an ontogenetic mechanism that causes it to develop stripes.
 That developmental mechanism is neither necessary nor sufficient for membership in Zebra.
 Some zebras lack that mechanism.
 Moreover, the developmental mechanism that causes stripes in zebras causes stripes in a variety of mammals, including cats.
 Generally, the intrinsic properties that cause organismic traits do not coincide with taxonomic boundaries: they cross-cut such boundaries.
 The belief that such intrinsic properties are essential for taxon membership is not part of biological theory.

 Let's turn to the taxon question: Why are certain organisms members of species S?
 Relational essentialists argue that modern species concepts posit relational properties, such as interbreeding, genealogy, and occupying a specific niche, as the defining features of species.
 Relational essentialists tell us that biologists do not posit intrinsic properties as the defining features of species.
 Devitt responds (2008) that citing the relations among the organisms of a species does not explain why particular organisms are members of a certain species.
 According to Devitt, saying that organism O can interbreed with other Homo sapiens leaves unanswered why those other organisms are Homo sapiens.
 There's an unanswered regress: why are any of them Homo sapiens?
 According to Devitt, to answer that question we must cite essential intrinsic properties in organisms.